Prevention is a preferable way to reduce your -Risk of Breast Cancer

 After the menopause, women who are overweight or obese have a higher breast cancer risk than those who have a healthy weight.
 Several studies have determined that woman who are overweight and obese are at a far higher risk of breast cancer, than those who maintain a healthy weight.
 Body fat is surprisingly active, pumping out oestrogen and other hormones that affect how our cells grow and divide.
 This source of oestrogen becomes increasingly important after the menopause when the ovaries stop producing the hormone.
 When we look at keeping physically active could reduce the risk of breast cancer by anywhere from 20 to 40 per cent.
 Researchers are still not exactly sure how exercise and physical activity help, but it all seems to lead to supporting a healthier hormone balance.

 #Medication – HRT We know that hormone replacement therapy can increase the risk of breast cancer although it’s not clear how much this accounts for the recent trends.
 The use of HRT has risen greatly between 1992 and 2001.
 During this time, around a quarter of women aged 45-69 were using HRT.
 However, the use of this medication’s popularity soon dropped when it became evident it’s link to causing breast cancer.
-We know that HRT taken over a long period time the higher her risk of breast cancer becomes, It has been said that it is relatively safe for a maximum of around 5 years , there is still evidence of the increased risk to breast cancer.
-It said that it will take around another 5 years for the risk to diminish after stopping of the medication.
+We know that HRT taken over a long period time the higher the risk of breast cancer becomes, It has been said that it is relatively safe for a maximum of around 5 years.

 #Pregnancy and Having Children – Having children is something that at times has been forgotten as a protection against the disease.
 Women are less likely to develop breast cancer if they have their first child at an earlier age.
 The risk also is significantly lower when having more than one child and spending a significant time of 6 months plus breastfeeding.